There's still time to make your voice heard

 Ontarians turned out in record numbers to speak up against the Ontario government’s draft forest strategy and its proposal to double the amount of forest logged.

 The government wants to open even more forest up for business, putting in jeopardy critical habitat for at-risk animals and plants.
-The public comment period on the strategy is now closed, but there’s still more you can do.
+It also now has its sights set on reducing the ability of Conservation Authorities to review potential impacts of proposed developments.

 Take a few minutes to call your MPP and urge them to do more to protect Ontario’s forests and wildlife.
 Let them know what matters to you.